- Riding Metro

-Last year, more than hundreds of Metro operators and mechanics earned safety awards for providing accident-free service.
+Last year, more than one hundred Metro operators and mechanics earned safety awards for providing accident-free service.
 Metro works with its drivers and mechanics throughout the year to ensure safety.
 Metro purchased a bus driving simulator in 2009 with federal formula funds from the Federal Transit Administration, to make training more efficient, enhance new operator preparation, improve safety performance, and reinforce driving competencies.

-Follow these tips to make sure your own trip is as safe as possible.
+Follow these tips to make sure your trip as safe as possible.

 Bus stop locations have been chosen for maximum safety, so Metro operators are not permitted to pick up or drop off passengers outside marked stops.